786haider/Python_Projects/01_expressions/02_e=mc2/readme.md

 # app.py
-This program is write to continually reads mass from the user and then outputs the equivalent energy using Einstein's mass-energy equivalence formula.
+This program is write to continually reads mass from the user and then output the equivalent energy using Einstein's mass-energy equivalence formula.